gshashank84/ML_Query/README.md

 ### Why we compute the transpose while reshaping any tensor(while maintainig order)?
 - We can reshape any tensor but for maintaining order we must reshape it corresponding to its axis.
 Like suppose we want to reshape a tensor of shape (a,b,c) into (c,b*a), so we would first reshape it in (b*a,c) and then will compute transpose of it to get the required shape (c,b*a).

+### Ways to calculate standard deviation of sampling distribution of MVUE(Minimum Variance Unbiased Estimator), assuming the distribution is normal?
+- There are 3 cases here:
+ 1. If we already know the standard deviation of the Population Distribution then we can simply divide it by squareroot of N. Where N is Sample Size of the Sampling Distribution.

+ 2. If the standard devaition for the Population Distribution is not given then compute the Standard Deviation of Sampling Distrbution using the bin values.
+The method is first list out all the central values of each bin and then compute standard deviation of them.
+Note that the Sample Size N must be greater than 1.

+ 3. If the Sample Size N is 1 then you need to assume it as the mean and then to find standard deviation you need to calculate the Sample Standard Deviation for the only sample values.